 So, you aren’t wrong to think about creating a YouTube channel.

 But, you’ve got an army of creators to fight against.
 A staggering 500 hours of content is being uploaded on YouTube per minute.

 Sorry to break this to you, but realistically, you shouldn’t even try if you aren’t strategic in planning and executing.

 But if you’ve got the mind of a strategist and the heart of a creator, let’s formulate the recipe to become a successful YouTuber.

 Fix the Niche

 Why just YouTube?
-I can also include how to be successful on Facebook, Instagram, Pinterest, Tiktok, Vimeo, Snapchat, and five other social networks in this guide.
+This guide can also include how to be successful on Facebook, Instagram, Pinterest, Tiktok, Vimeo, Snapchat, and five other social networks.

 Won’t that be good?
 Everything in one.

 Yeah, that will be good, but for nothing and no one.